CS-SI/eodag/docs/add_product_type.rst

       title: CBERS-4 AWFI Level-2

-The first line ``CBERS4_AWFI_L2:`` is a YAML key corresponding to the name by which the product will be referred to within EODag.
+The first line ``CBERS4_AWFI_L2:`` is a YAML key corresponding to the name by which the product will be referred to within EODAG.
 Note the use of uppercase and underscores to separate words.
 This name will be used when searching for products of the corresponding type.